instituteofcancerresearch/foci2D/README.md

 ## foci2D
 ##### Adam Tyson | 2018-05-08 | adam.tyson@icr.ac.uk

 #### Takes a two channel .lsm image.
 Channel 1 (nuclei) is maximum projected, and segmented.
 The nuclear segmentation is used to estimate cytoplasmic boundaries (midpoints between nuclei).
-Foci in the 2nd channel are then quantified on a cell by cell basis.
+Foci in the 2nd channel (sum projection) are then quantified on a cell by cell basis.

 ##### N.B. needs a recent version of MATLAB and the Image Processing Toolbox.
 Also required biformats toolbox (included).
 Should work on Windows/OSX/Linux.